 - Mates early May, 30 day gestation period, 1-2 litters per year, 8 babies in a litter

 BURROW BAITING SERVICE

 Burrow baiting is a two service treatment.
 At the initial service bait stations will be placed and all of the burrows will be baited and filled with dirt.
 The second service is performed 2-3 weeks after the initial.
 At this service any new burrows will be baited again and the bait stations will either be picked up unless you want to start an outdoor Monthly Rodent Prevention Program (April-November).

-Monthly Perimeter Rodent Control will help control new Ground Squirrels and many other small rodents as they try to return.
+One of our monthly Rodent Prevention Programs will help control new Ground Squirrels and many other small rodents as they try to return.